We've received thousands of testimonials

 "Private Eye Rules!
 If you haven't had Kerry come talk to your teachers/school districts, be sure to do it soon - I was blown away when I attended her session at this years M&M Meeting in Portland - I don't think I stopped smiling the entire time b/c she was so "on target."

-"Your STEM course was very powerful and has changed my approcach to science teaching and I can already see the difference with my students and we are only on week 3 of using the loupes."
+"Your STEM course was powerful and has changed my approcach to science teaching.
+I can already see the difference with my students and we are only on week 3 of using the loupes."

 — Allyson Dubuque